cies/htoml/README.md

 The documentation for this package may (or may not) be found on [Hackage](https://hackage.haskell.org/package/toml).

+### tests and benchmarks

+The test suite is build by default, `cabal configure --disable-tests` disables them.
+The benchmark suite is not run by default, `cabal configure --enable-benchmarks` enables them.

+With `cabal build` both of these suites are build as executables and put somewhere in `dist/`.
+Passing `--help` to them will reveal their options.

 ### contributions

 Most welcome; by issues, discussions, pointers and pull-requests.